xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ```

+**Note**: The route updates are exchanged by the routers frequently over the established adjacencies.
+So subsequent updates may modify the next hop entries (10.1.1.20 or 11.1.1.20 seen in the outputs above) based on the content of the latest update.
+The outputs above were captured when the latest route updates were received for both the discovered next hop interfaces.
+{: .notice--warning}

 Great!
 These outputs should give you a fair gist of how Open/R works as a link state routing protocol.
 {: .notice--success}